YuMatsuzawa/kickstart/README.md

 In the playbook, provisioning is performed on `localhost`.
 This does not requires SSH at all.

 `hosts` file is just a dummy here.
-Of course you can expand its use beyond localhost.
+Of course you can expand its use beyond `localhost`.

 ## Vagrant?